awsdocs/iam-user-guide/doc_source/list_amazontextract.md

 ## Resources Defined by Amazon Textract<a name="amazontextract-resources-for-iam-policies"></a>

-Amazon Textract has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Textract does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Textract, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Textract<a name="amazontextract-policy-keys"></a>